dynamicalsystemslaboratory/Homicides-with-firearm/README.md

 This readme file will help you replicate the results in the paper titled "On the use of dynamic factor modeling to predict homicides with firearm in the United States"

 1) The extracted time series and the same series after their respective seasonal adjustment and detrending, are located in the file "time_series_original_&_sa_det-xlsx".
-A code to get the latter is in the "deseason.R" file.
+The latter can be also obtained with the "deseason.R" file.

 2) A dataset as in December 2021 can be found in the file "data_Monthly_homicides_1221.xlsx".
 The file to get the parameters for DFM, their standard deviations and p-values, together with the residuals analysis for the model with this whole sample can be found in the file "DFM_MonthHom_guns_1factor.R".
 Also the plot of the factor and reconstructed monthly homicides with firearm series can be obtained with the same code.